pdaleramirez/super-filter/README.md

 - Title - to easily identify your setup.
 - Handle - needed to initialize search setup.
 - Items per page - number of entries on page content load or pagination.
+- Template Override Folder - the folder of the templates that you'll override to modify html's.
+The items.twig must be copied to this folder to modify element attributes.
+- Base Template - if no template is found on the template override folder it will fallback to base pre built templates.

 - Element - the element type of the items or entries to be displayed.
 - Container - section, group or product type for an element.
 - Sort Fields - drag fields to selected column to be displayed on sorting template for sorting elements.
 - Initial Sort - the default sort query on page load.
 - Search Fields - drag fields to selected column to be displayed on search field template for filtering elements.
-- Template Folder - the folder of the templates that you'll modify to get element attributes or modify html's.

 ## Using Super Filter

-1. Open the super-filer plugin folder and choose a folder (vue, vue-scroll and plain) in `templates` to copy to your Craft site templates folder.
-  ![styles](resources/img/template-styles.jpg)

-2. Edit your Search Setup entry and input the path of the newly copied folder on the Template Folder input.
-3. Use super filter twig function to display search sections on your page.
+1. Use super filter twig function to display search sections on your page.
 There are 5 twig function to be called on your page template.
     - `craft.superFilter.setup('handle')` - requires 1 parameter which is the handle of search set up entry.
 This should be the first function to be added to the template or the order of declaration should be above all other super filter twig function.
+        - Template filename: `setup.twig`

     - `craft.superFilter.displaySearchFields()` - displays the search filter fields html.
+         - Template filename: `fields.twig` and individual form input html in `fields/*` folder.

     - `craft.superFilter.displaySortOptions()` - displays the sorting field dropdown html.
+        - Template filename: `sorts.twig`

     - `craft.superFilter.items()` - displays the element entries or filtered element entries.
+        - Template filename: `items.twig`

     - `craft.superFilter.getPaginateLinks()` - displays element entries pagination or the infinite scroll trigger.
+         - Template filename: `pagination.twig`

-To modify the html of the twig function.
-You can edit twig templates you copied on step 2.
+2. To override a template or templates of the twig function from the selected base pre-built style templates.
+You can create the twig file or open the super-filter plugin folder and copy a template or templates to the site template override folder path you specified on your configuration

+  ![styles](resources/img/template-styles.jpg)

 If you choose a template style that has Vue.js make sure to wrap it with a div id of **search-app**